 Faculty Members

-The seniority of each faculty member within any department or program area at a University shall determine the order in which he/she shall be retrenched from that department or program area, so that the most senior such member shall be last retrenched and the least senior such member shall be first retrenched; provided, however, that such order of retrenchment shall govern only insofar as, pursuant to its initial application, those faculty members to be retained are, by training and/or experience, qualified to teach the remaining courses which are to be continued to be offered by such department or within such program area to fulfill its mission and purpose; provided further that such order of retrenchment shall govern only insofar as its application is not in violation of the laws of the Commonwealth of Massachusetts or the United States; and provided further that no tenured member of a department or program area shall be retrenched sooner than a non-tenured member of such department or program area solely by reason of the fact that such tenured member has less seniority than such non-tenured member.
+The seniority of each faculty member within any department or program area at a University shall determine the order in which they shall be retrenched from that department or program area, so that the most senior such member shall be last retrenched and the least senior such member shall be first retrenched; provided, however, that such order of retrenchment shall govern only insofar as, pursuant to its initial application, those faculty members to be retained are, by training and/or experience, as determined by the President through the exercise of academic judgment as informed by the chief academic officer and respective dean(s), qualified to teach the remaining courses which are to be continued to be offered by such department or within such program area to fulfill its mission and purpose; provided further that such order of retrenchment shall govern only insofar as its application is not in violation of the laws of the Commonwealth of Massachusetts or the United States; provided further that no tenured member of a department or program area shall be retrenched sooner than a non-tenured member of such department or program area solely by reason of the fact that such tenured member has less seniority than such non-tenured member; and provided further that the order of retrenchment may be disregarded if the continued employment of a member is essential to;

+The programmatic mission and purpose of the department, program area, or the University;

+The programmatic integrity or operation of the department or program area; or

+The ability of the University to maintain its commitment to diversity in the curriculum and scholarship.

 Librarians

-The seniority of each librarian at the University at which he/she is employed shall determine the order in which he/she shall be retrenched from that University, so that the most senior such librarian shall be last retrenched and the least senior such librarian shall be first retrenched; provided, however, that such order of retrenchment shall govern only insofar as, pursuant to its initial application, those librarians to be retained are, by training and/or experience, determined by the Board of Trustees to be essential to the operation of the library or libraries at such University; provided further that such order of retrenchment shall govern only insofar as its application is not in violation of the laws of the Commonwealth of Massachusetts or the United States; and provided further that no tenured librarian shall be retrenched sooner than a non-tenured librarian solely by reason of the fact that such tenured librarian has less seniority than such non-tenured librarian.
+The seniority of each librarian at the University at which he/she is employed shall determine the order in which he/she shall be retrenched from that University, so that the most senior such librarian shall be last retrenched and the least senior such librarian shall be first retrenched; provided, however, that such order of retrenchment shall govern only insofar as, pursuant to its initial application, those librarians to be retained are, by training and/or experience, determined by the Board of Trustees to be essential to the operation of the library or libraries at such University; provided further that such order of retrenchment shall govern only insofar as its application is not in violation of the laws of the Commonwealth of Massachusetts or the United States; provided further that no tenured librarian shall be retrenched sooner than a non-tenured librarian solely by reason of the fact that such tenured librarian has less seniority than such non-tenured librarian; and provided further that the order of retrenchment may be disregarded if the continued employment of a member is essential to;

+a.
+The programmatic mission and purpose of the department, program area, or the University;

+b.
+The programmatic integrity or operation of the department or program area; or

+c.
+The ability of the University to maintain its commitment to diversity in the curriculum and scholarship.

 Application